Einkorn Pizza Dough

 • Wrap it tightly: Use plastic wrap or a reusable silicone cover to seal the dough and prevent it from drying out or absorbing any fridge odors.

-Step-by-Step How to make Einkorn flour pizza dough
+Step-by-Step How to make einkorn flour pizza dough

-Bloom yeast
+Bloom Yeast

 Combine warm water (110-115 degrees F) with yeast and sugar.
 Let sit for 5-10 minutes to activate yeast.
 Mixture should start to foam/bubble.

-Knead dough
+Knead the dough

-Transfer dough to let rise
+Transfer the dough to let rise

-Roll out and make your pizza
+Roll out and make pizza

 Shop this blog post